Modeling double bounded data based on correlated gamma random variables: Real-world data analysis

 \section{Real-world data analysis}

 In this section, we present an application of the proposed model to real data for illustrative purposes.
-To ensure replicability of our results and provide support for future users of the EBB model, all R codes are publicly available at \url{https://github.com/FSQuintino/extended_beta_model.git} (accessed on 07 Jan 2026).
-A comparison with the well-known Beta and Kumaraswamy models is presented.
-For simplicity of notation, we set the parameters as $\alpha$ and $\beta$ for all competing distributions.
-That means, the Beta and Kumaraswamy models have PDFs, respectively, given by
+To ensure replicability of our results and provide support for future users of the EB model, all R codes are publicly available at \url{https://github.com/FSQuintino/extended_beta_model.git} (accessed on 07 Jan 2026). {A comparison with the well-known Beta and Kumaraswamy models is presented.
+We also consider a broad range of models with one, two, three, and four parameters, including bimodal distributions that have become well established in the recent literature.
+For the reader's convenience, in Appendix \ref{ap:competitor_models} we present the PDFs of the competing models.}